 To be honest I was totally intimated about making my own.
 I don’t know exactly why, but I had it in my head that it was super hard to make and that I would mess it up.
 Yes I know that sounds totally silly as someone who bakes and cooks all the time and makes so many things from scratch but the idea that it was scary was stuck in my head.

-Then I forgot to grab a pie crust, I called a friend of mine who was like ok here are the ingredients, here are the steps and I promise you that you are going to be just fine.
+Then I forgot to grab a pie crust, I called a friend of mine who was like ok here are the ingredients, here are the stepsto make your own homemade pie crust and I promise you that you are going to be just fine.
 She was right.
 I made my crust, perfectly fine and I haven’t looked back since!
+It made the perfect pie crust and I haven’t looked back since!

 What to make with Homemade Pie Crust